 Now, Yale scientists have developed a process that allows manufacturers to essentially shape any metal and alloy and replicate even the smallest details.
 They dubbed this process as thermomechanical nanomolding, which allows them to mold crystalline metals into shapes as small as a few nanometers in diameter.

-Jan Schroers, professor of mechanical engineering & materials science at Yale said, “It’s really a new way of nanomanufacturing.
+Jan Schroers, professor of mechanical engineering & materials science at Yale, said, “It’s really a new way of nanomanufacturing.
 Today’s nanomanufacturing relies on a few materials that can be fabricated very specifically for a particular material.
 But our discovery suggests one technique for all metals and alloys: It allows us to fabricate essentially every metal and its combination in the periodic table in a predictable and precise manner to nano-sized features.”

-By applying atomic diffusion, in which a change in pressures transports the atoms, scientists found that not only could they efficiently mold crystalline metals, but that decreasing the size of the mold actually made the process easier.
+By applying atomic diffusion, in which a change in pressure transports the atoms, scientists found that not only could they efficiently mold crystalline metals, but that decreasing the size of the mold actually made the process easier.
 As a result, they were able to create very long features at about 10 nanometers in diameter — 8,000 times smaller than a human hair — that would previously have been impossible to make.

 Scientists noted, “Because the mechanism of diffusion is present in all metals and alloys, the process could theoretically be used across the board.”

 For various applications, scientists experimented the method by molding gold, nickel, vanadium, iron, and numerous alloys.
 In each case, they found that the method could really fabricate very small nanorods.